Financial Security

 How is our region doing?

-In 2016-20, 20% of MetroWest residents who lacked a high school diploma lived below the poverty line, a decrease of 1 percentage point from 2011-15.
-This was a bit lower than the statewide rate of 23% and the national figure of 24%.
+In 2018-22, 20% of MetroWest residents who lacked a high school diploma lived below the poverty line, a decrease of 2 percentage points from 2013-17.
+This was a bit lower than the statewide and national figure of 24%.

 Notes about the data